Chambers County Museum at Wallisville

 The staff of the museum is currently working on a new book project that they are fondly calling "Then and Now".
 The book will showcase early homes, buildings, cemetaries, etc. dating in the early 1900's along with current pictures of the same properties.

 The staff is also currently working on updating the museum and rehousing all of its artifacts.
 If you haven't been able to drop by in a while, we recommend that you do so.
 We are discovering new artifacts almost daily, and these are being properly cleaned, identified, tagged, and displayed almost as quick as we are finding them.

-The Wallisville Heritage Park is open on Monday through Saturday from 8 a.m. to 5 p.m. and is located at Exit 807 on Interstate 10 at Wallisville in Chambers County.
+The Chambers County Museum at Wallisville is open on Monday through Saturday from 9a.m. to 4p.m. and is located at Exit 807 on Interstate 10 at Wallisville in Chambers County.

 From Houston: Take Interstate 10 East, exit 807, and follow the frontage road.
 The museum will be on the right.

 From Beaumont: Take Interstate 10 West, exit 807.
 At the stop sign, turn left and go under the interstate.
 Go through the next sign and the road will curve around and pass the Methodist Church.
 Turn right into the back of the museum.

 For additional information, call the museum at 409-389-2252 or email us firstname.lastname@example.org